zikula/core/docs/LayoutDesign/Themes/Branding.md

 ## Additional assets

-If you add `{{ siteBranding() }}` to the `<head>` in your theme it embeds the `system/ThemeModule/Resources/views/Engine/manifest.html.twig`.
+If you add `{{ siteBranding() }}` to the `<head>` section in your theme it embeds the `system/ThemeModule/Resources/views/Engine/manifest.html.twig`.
 This references a web application manifests and further images for a more sophisticated branding.
 Of course you can override this template like any other one if you need custom markup.

 Note these assets are located directly in `/public` which means they cannot be adjusted with overriding, but must be overwritten.
 Background is that it is recommended to put these things directly into the root folder of a page.